 An effective selection of peacock bass lures includes a wide variety of top-water and subsurface lures.
 Although many have a long history of successful use for black bass, striper and musky, they are often used in a very different manner when used for peacock bass.
 Many also require an upgrade to the hooks and split rings to ensure their survival during a peacock bass' onslaught.

 Topwater Lures- The violent, explosive topwater strikes of peacock bass have made them the subject of books, magazine articles and television shows.
 Their well deserved reputation as exciting, powerful fighters is based largely on their awesome topwater prowess.
-Although peacocks are readily caught in good numbers on subsurface lures, almost every angler selects the topwater option when the fish are inclined to cooperate.
+Although peacocks are caught in greater numbers on jigs and subsurface lures, almost every angler selects the topwater option when the fish are inclined to cooperate.
 A good selection of topwater lures is a must for anglers seeking to experience the peacock's legendary strike.
 Effective topwater lures can be divided into two categories based on their type and the way they're used.

 The lures described above range from 5-1/2 to 7-1/2 inches, and up to 2 oz. sizes.
 If you're fishing for big peacocks in Brazil, the bigger sizes (6-½ or 7-½ inches) are the sizes you need.
 Cichla temensis are caught well into the twenty pound class.
 These huge fish are most effectively caught on the large size lures.
 Smaller versions of these lures are also available and can be effective for the smaller species (Cichla orinocencis or butterfly peacocks and Cichla monoculus or papoca).
 Although either size can catch any size fish, be careful not to stock up on smaller versions if your target is really trophy size Cichla temensis.
 Smaller lures come with smaller hooks in proportion to their smaller size and don't lend themselves readily to a hook upgrade.
 They are generally perfectly balanced from the factory and larger hooks tend to cause them to ride lower in the water and diminish their performance.
 Although the factory hooks are reasonably strong, their smaller gap makes a solid hookset more difficult in the peacock's bony mouth and the finer wire enables the hooks to rip out more readily when caught in the fleshier parts of the mouth.
 Use a lighter drag setting to offset this difficulty but be prepared to lose some of the big fish that this lure attracts.You'll wind up spending a lot of time with smaller fish instead of "trophy peacocks".
 Although small lures can often catch big fish, statistically, the old adage "big lures catch big fish" holds true much more often for this type of surface lure.

 Because they rely on sound and physical disturbance of the water to attract strikes, these baits are all very sensitive to proper "tuning".
 Anglers should make sure that each lure moves properly and creates the proper surface disturbance.
 Adjusting the props and the alignment of hooks will help to make your lures work as effectively as possible.
 Take a few moments with each lure before putting it to work, after each strike, and after hanging it up on structure, to make sure it's working properly.
+Or just hand it to your guide.
+He’ll make it sing perfectly!

 Walking Sticks - You can have tremendous fun with the Heddon "Zara Spook" and its cousin the "Super Spook".
 It's an absolutely great topwater lure for peacock bass.
 Anglers especially enjoy using it in the early mornings and late afternoons.
 Not necessarily because the fish like it better at that time, but because it seems to fit the mood of the angler and the feel of the surroundings.
 Just after sunup, when the water is perfectly still and the birds haven't started screaming yet, the quiet snick, snick, snick of a "Zara Spook" walking its way across the surface seems to belong in the languid lagoons.
 It makes the sight of a huge "vee" accelerating towards your bait doubly exciting.
 You can palpably anticipate the instant of the strike.
 Even if the lure had no hooks on it, you couldn't help but relish this kind of moment.